The Post-Surgical Protocol: Accelerating the Healing Timeline & Tissue Knitting

 The “Gap Bridging” Effect: Active Repair vs. Passive Waiting

-The Angiogenic Switch: Building New Roads
+The Angiogenic Switch: Rebuilding Blood Supply

 The “Loading Phase” Protocol